Abortion, marijuana measures raise hope for Democrats in Trump's home state

 “Fundamental freedoms are on the line in Florida, and you’ll see everybody talking about it, be it from the Biden campaign all the way to the organizers of this ballot measure,” Rahman said.

-This article originally appeared on Tallahassee Democrat: Ballot measures on abortion, marijuana could boost Florida turnout
+This article originally appeared on Tallahassee Democrat: Ballot measures on abortion access and marijuana could boost turnout